compling-potsdam/misc-courses/syllabi/ss22-pm-lvi.md

 In the first part of the class, the students presented (to each other) one paper (from the list below) that used this dataset.
 They then picked one or two of those for the **replication** part, before in the final part the built on that work to come up with some **extension** of the proposed models.

 This page documents the results.
+(Incomplete, as of June 2023.)

 #### Paper List